 5-alpha-reductase inhibitors are a class of drugs that are also specifically created to alleviate symptoms of BPH but may be used to address male pattern hair loss too.
 These drugs work by preventing the body from converting testosterone into DHT (dihydrotestosterone).

 Why?
 That’s because DHT can encourage the growth of the prostate, which puts more pressure on the urethra, thus making it difficult for a man to urinate properly.

 Great examples of this class of drugs include finasteride Proscar and dutasteride (Avodart).
 Like other medications, these can also induce some adverse reactions such as erectile dysfunction (ED), low libido, ejaculatory problems, among others.

 Although phosphodiesterase-5 inhibitors are mainly used for the treatment of erectile dysfunction, they can also help men with an enlarged prostate.
 In some cases, they are used in combination with other drugs for BPH to address erectile dysfunction and other side effects.
-You have probably heard a lot about these drugs, and their brand names will sound familiar.
-Examples of this class of drugs include sildenafil (Viagra) and tadalafil (Cialis).

 Ideally, one medication would help on its own, but in some cases, that doesn’t happen.
 In situations when one drug is not enough, the doctor may recommend combinations of different medicines.
 Common drug combinations include: